Akashtambe000/CalSci/README.md

 # CalSci

-This is a scientific calculator for enineering students.
+This is a scientific calculator for engineering students.